Greatest Common Factor Of 48 And 80

 • GCF(a, b) * LCM(a, b) = a * b

 This relationship can be useful for finding the LCM if you know the GCF, or vice versa.
-For example, we know that the GCF of 48 and 80 is 16.
+Here's one way to look at it: we know that the GCF of 48 and 80 is 16.
 To find the LCM, we can use the formula:

 • LCM(48, 80) = (48 * 80) / GCF(48, 80) = (48 * 80) / 16 = 3840 / 16 = 240